 Please reference the official documentation on publishing services in Kubernetes for more information.

 The Kubernetes session is started in detached mode by default, meaning the Flink client will exit after submitting all the resources to the Kubernetes cluster.
 Use the following command to attach to an existing session.

 To stop a Flink Kubernetes session, attach the Flink client to the cluster and type

 Flink uses Kubernetes OwnerReference’s to cleanup all cluster components.

 When the deployment is deleted, all other resources will be deleted automatically.

-By default, the JobManager and TaskManager only store logs under
+By default, the JobManager and TaskManager will output the logs to the console and

-If the pod is running, you can use
+If the pod is running, you can also use

 kubectl exec -it <PodName> bash to tunnel in and view the logs or debug the process.